Angle Grinder Kickback: Causes, Prevention, and Safety Tips

 What Causes Angle Grinder Kickback?

-Angle grinder kickback occurs due to improper handling, operator mistakes, and inadequate tool maintenance.
-Factors like speed settings, blade selection, material resistance, and lack of safety gear amplify risks, undermining user experience and safety features.
+Angle grinder kickback is usually caused by improper handling, the wrong disc, or poor tool maintenance.
+Factors like speed settings, blade selection, material resistance, and missing safety gear all raise the risk.

 How to Prevent Kick Back?